sertsch1/Hexicord/examples/avatar-stealer/README.md

 ## avatar-stealer example

 Example of `ImageReference` usage.
-Downloads all seen guild and users avatar to current directory.
+Downloads all seen guild and users avatars to current directory.

-Only PNG.
-Downloads animated avatars as PNG.
+**Only PNG.
+Downloads animated avatars as PNG.**

 | Environment Variable | Usage               |
 | -------------------- | ------------------- |